Danpiel/Discord.RSS.Wiki/Starting-the-Bot.md

 2. Clone files into a directory.
 3. Use `npm install` in the directory from terminal/command prompt/etc.
 4. Create and get a bot token from https://discordapp.com/developers/applications/me.
-5. Invite your bot to your server with a link generated from https://discordapi.com/permissions.html, putting your bot's client ID there.
+    * "My Apps" -> "New App" -> Enter "App Name" and optionally add an app icon -> "Create App" -> "Create a Bot User"
+5. Copy "Client ID" and [generate an invite link](https://discordapi.com/permissions.html) to invite the bot to your server.
-6. Put your bot token and change whatever else you need to in [config.json](#configuration)
+6. Put your bot token and change whatever else you need to in [config.json](#configuration).
 7. Start the bot by `node server.js` in terminal/command prompt/etc.
-8. Add feeds either [via Discord](#discord-commands), or [manually create](#rss-storage) and [customize](#feed-customization) in the sources folder.
+8. Add feeds either via Discord, or manually create and customize in the sources folder.
 9. Optionally use the the [forever module](https://www.npmjs.com/package/forever) to automatically restart the bot if it crashes.

 #Using Forever